GANs for Medical Image Synthesis: An Empirical Study: Generative Adversarial Networks

 \subsubsection{HingeGAN (Geometric GAN)}

-Introduced by Hyun et al. \cite{Lim2017GeometricG}, HingeGANs substitute the original GAN loss for a margin maximization loss which theoretically converges to a Nash equilibrium between the generator and discriminator.
+Introduced by \cite{Lim2017GeometricG}, HingeGANs substitute the original GAN loss for a margin maximization loss which theoretically converges to a Nash equilibrium between the generator and discriminator.
 As for WGAN and LSGAN, HingeGAN has the sole benefit of easing the optimization process.